vivaciousdove/learning-tracker/README.md

-# 📘 Learning Tracker
+📘 Learning Tracker

-This repository tracks my hands-on learning across QA, Cloud, and Programming.
+This repository tracks my **hands-on learning and applied work** across QA, Cloud, and Programming.
-It focuses on **practice, repetition, and evidence** — not just theory.
+The focus is on **practice, repetition, and evidence** — not theory alone.

-Think of this as a season-long stat sheet, not a highlight claim.
+Think of this as a **season-long stat sheet**, not a highlight claim.

 ---

-## 🏈 Current Focus Areas
+🏈 Current Focus Areas
 - Software Quality Assurance (Manual + Automation)
 - Playwright UI Automation
 - CI/CD with GitHub Actions